Matsadura/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody Adds execute perms to Owner and GRoup owner and all other user 8-James_Bond give no perms to owner and group but all perms to other users 9- Sets the file perms to 753
+10- Copies attribute from Ollen file to hello